Tonwalter888/YTLitePlusEXTRA/README.md

 # YTLitePlusEXTRA
-UPDATE !!!
-I was be able to use the YTLitePlus Fork instead.
-I have to remove some codes from the tweak and now it's working.
-This repo might be archived or deleted soon.
 This is a fork repo from YTLite,but add more tweaks similar to YTLitePlus.
 This is just an another alternative for who can't build IPA in YTLitePlus or The app is unusable.
 If you have any problems,feel free to open issues.